 If there is such a thing as a swan song to rich foods, it would be Cheesefare Sunday (the last day dairy products can be eaten), which takes place three days before Ash Wednesday, when palacinke, krofne and other fried and rich foods are eaten.

 So Lent begins on Clean Monday, two days before Roman Catholics and other Christians begin Lent.
-After this, most Orthodox Christians eat no meat, meat byproducts, poultry, dairy or eggs for the entire Lenten period.
-Here is a list of foods okay to eat for Serbian Lent and a list of Serbian Lenten recipes.
+After this, most Orthodox Christians eat no meat, meat by-products, poultry, dairy or eggs for the entire Lenten period.

 - 1 cup milk